Man fires a gun in a Kentucky national park after he claims he saw Bigfoot, couple says

 Law enforcement rangers with the Mammoth Cave National Park responded to the incident involving the camper with the firearm at one of the park's backcountry campsites early Sunday, park spokeswoman Molly Schroer said in a statement.

-The statement did not confirm any Bigfoot sighting but Schroer said no threat remains in the park.
+The statement did not confirm a Bigfoot sighting but Schroer said no threat remains in the park.

-It is illegal to discharge a firearm in the national park, she said.
+Federal regulations prohibit the discharge of a firearm in the national park, she said.
 Park officials know the identity of the person who allegedly fired a weapon; no charges have been filed.

 Madelyn Durand and her boyfriend Brad Ginn, who reported the incident to park rangers, said the encounter frightened them.
 And the attention over the alleged sighting of the cryptozoological mystery known as Bigfoot, or Sasquatch, has surprised the Bowling Green, Kentucky, couple.